mijailmariano/ML-Clustering-Zillow-Home-Price-Value/README.md

 ----
 <u>**``In Brief:``**</u>

+1. I first acquired and cleaned a Zillow 2017 real-estate dataset
+2. I used an “Inter-Quartile Range” (IQR) method to determine outliers in the dataset and filtered out homes over the 1.2 million dollar valuation, as this proved to be well over the median single-family household range for the state of California.*

+3. I identified and treated missing values using a K-nearest neighbor imputer method
+4. I created and tested statistical hypotheses to explore the market trends that I was curious about
+5. I binned and grouped dataset features to create unique classification clusters to use them in unsupervised machine learning models and better segment the real-estate market
-1. I create three (3) distinctly grouped feature clusters.
+6. I create three (3) distinctly grouped feature clusters

 **"Monthly Clusters"**

-    A home's total property square feet and the month that a home's transaction is recorded.*
+    A home's total property square feet and the calendar month that a home's transaction is recorded.

 **"Era Clusters"**